-Later George Marsaglia developed a diehard series of tests that were included (as C and Fortran sources) in a CD that he prepared [17], together with a collection of files with "random" bits of different origin (constructed by combining the output of hardware random bits generators with some deterministic pseudorandom sequences, see below Section 10).
-The description of the tests could be found in [16, 19]; see also the file tests.txt in the source code of the tests [17].
+Later George Marsaglia developed a diehard series of tests that were included (as C and Fortran sources) in a CD that he prepared [17].
+That CD also included a collection of files with "random" bits, constructed by combining the output of hardware random bits generators with some deterministic pseudorandom sequences, see below Sect.
+10. The description of the tests could be found in Marsaglia's papers [16, 19]; see also the file tests.txt in the source code of the tests [17].

 However, there are some problems with these tests.
 They heavily use the secondary test approach but not always in a correct way.
-First, one of the tests computes p-values for data that are not independent, as the following description (copied verbatim from the source code) shows:
+First, one of the tests computes p-values for data that are not independent, as the following description, copied verbatim from the source code, shows: